 In the morning sail west, downwind, towards Jost Van Dyke.
 This will probably be your longest sail and it might be a good idea to stop for a morning snorkel at MONKEY POINT, GUANA ISLAND.

 Yet another national park, Monkey Point is home to many friendly yellowtail snappers, grunts and jacks, along with turtles and some large tarpon.
 After lunch, continue to Great Harbor on Jost Van Dyke, home to Foxy’s.
 Pick up your overnight mooring, then jump in the dinghy and head around the point into White Bay.
 Enjoy a ‘Painkiller’ at the Soggy Dollar Bar for sunset before heading back round to Great Harbor for dinner.
 Foxy is well known for his live music and barbeques on the weekends which makes for a great stop for all the family.

-After breakfast you have time to squeeze in one more snorkel (no diving before flying).
-Great Harbor has beautiful reefs and colorful tropical fish.
+Today you have a long up wind sail ahead, so leave early.
 Sail across the channel to BVI Yacht Charters at Joma Marina, Road Town by noon.
 Give us a call before you arrive to check your docking details and we will have a taxi waiting after you have refueled at our fuel dock and checked the boat out with someone on the dock.